manosbatsis/vaultaire/docs/plugins/rsql-support.md

 This plugin provides support for [RSQL](https://www.baeldung.com/rest-api-search-language-rsql-fiql) and [FIQL](https://tools.ietf.org/html/draft-nottingham-atompub-fiql-00) queries.
-RSQL is ideal for describing a query in URLs, including both logical and comparison operators.
-The simplicity of RSQL and its capacity for complex queries in a compact, URL-friendly manner makes it a great generic query language for REST endpoints.
+RSQL is great for REST:

+- It's simple, compact and URL-friendly.
+- There's no need to maintain endpoints as you add/modify state propperties/schemas.
+- Supports complex queries with logical and comparison operators.
+- Being able to store queries as strings allows to e.g. easily manage reports.

 ## Installation